The Toyota Way: Value to organization by developing people

 Human development is the focus of principles 9 through 11.

 Principle 9 emphasizes the need to ensure that leaders embrace and promote the corporate philosophy.
-This reflects, according to Liker, a belief that the principles have to be ingrained in employees to survive.
-The 10th principle emphasizes the need for individuals and work teams to embrace the company's philosophy, with teams of 4-5 people who are judged in success by their team achievements, rather than their individual efforts.
+According to Liker, this reflects a belief that these principles must be ingrained in employees to survive.

+Principle 10 emphasizes the need for individuals and work teams to embrace the company's philosophy, with teams of 4-5 people who are judged in success by their team achievements, rather than their solo efforts.

 Principle 11 looks to business partners, who are treated by Toyota much like they treat their employees.
-Toyota challenges them to do better and helps them achieve it, providing cross-functional teams to help suppliers discover and fix problems to become a stronger, better supplier.
+Toyota challenges them to do better and helps them achieve it.

+The automaker provides cross-functional teams to help suppliers discover and fix problems to become more robust, better suppliers.